 Leading Market Positions.
 We compete in specialized markets where we believe we are often the only supplier with the manufacturing expertise, business plan and engineering resources required to provide the required bearing solution.
-We estimate that approximately two-thirds of our net sales during fiscal 2005 and during the nine month period ended December 31, 2005 were generated by products for which we hold the number one or two market position.
+We estimate that approximately two-thirds of our net sales during fiscal 2005 were generated by products for which we hold the number one or two market position.

 Diversified Revenue Base.
 We sell a wide array of bearing products to customers across many diverse end markets, each of which is influenced by different fundamental economic factors.
-Our products are sold to more than 6,700 customers, including original equipment manufacturers, or OEMs, and aftermarket distributors and service providers.
+Our products are sold to more than 6,100 customers, including original equipment manufacturers, or OEMs, and aftermarket distributors and service providers.